zoto96/RitaBot/_pages/trans-reac.md

 ---
-title: "Translate - Reaction Based"
+title: "Discord Reaction Translation"
 permalink: /trans-reac/
-excerpt: "Translate by Reacting to a Message"
+excerpt: "React to any message with a flag emoji and it will be translated with that countries languages.
+The bot will automatically detect what country flag you placed and it shall be translated to all the official languages of the country."
 last_modified_at: 2019-09-10T14:00:00+01:00   #Please Update, The +00:00 is the Time Zone difference
 redirect_from:
   - /theme-setup/